Those tiny, immobile pests that appear like small bumps on your plants are likely scale insects.

 Purchase horticultural oil at the garden store or online.
 It is also known as summer oil or dormant oil.
 Spray all infected plants with the product as per the manufacturer’s instructions.

 Alternatively, a DIY horticultural oil solution might be less expensive.

-Combine one tablespoon of organic liquid soap with a cup of vegetable oil for the recipe.
+Finally, shake well and coat the affected plants with your homemade scale spray.
 Use the measurement as a guide for larger portions.

 3. Pruning